takumib/cpsc210-labs/labs/lab12_2/lab12.md

 ```

 ## Handin
+Along with your `.cpp` and `.h` files submit a `results.txt` file with any similiarities and differences that you notice with the iterative and recursive versions of the Fibonacci and power functions that you have implemented.
+In addition to this, take note of execution timing and differences in the maximum value you can give for the Fibonacci functions.
+To observe this try to input increasingly larger values for your `fib_iterative()` and `fib_recursive()` functions until your programs stalls or produces a `Segmentation Fault`.

-To hand in your project use the *tar cvf* command to turn in all of your `.cpp` and `.h` files and name the file `lab12_handin.tar`.
+To hand in your project use the *tar cvf* command to turn in all of your `.cpp`, `.h` and `results.txt` files and name the file `lab12_handin.tar`.
 Use the [handin](http://handin.cs.clemson.edu/courses) website to turn in your lab 12.

 ## Starter kit
 Download using [this](https://github.com/Welchd1/cpsc210-labs/releases/download/12.0/lab12.tar.gz) link.